-Investment External Transnet Properties Meeting to Physical 24 th March High operationalization of Somerset East Aerodrome.
-First draft of RFQ for Boschberg tourism hub.
-CDA is assisting SBDH as such a Mobilization andSarah BaartmanDigital Hub secure SBDH a Transnet Building in Humansdorp meeting facility is needed within the Kouga area.
-Potential marketing collateral could be extracted from this process.
+Develophien it recircy Investment External Transnet Properties Meeting to Physical 24 th March High operationalizationofSomersetEastAerodrome.FirstdraftofRFQBoschbergtourism hub.CDA is assistingSBDH as such a Mobilization andSarah BaartmanDigital Hub secure SBDH a Transnet Building in Humansdorp meeting facility is needed within the Kouga area.
+Potential marketingcollateral could be extracted from this process.
 Project Scoping, Packaging, and Investment Mobilization.
-External IHPL Export to China Physical 27 th March Medium Follow-up meeting and advice on the way forward Project Scoping, Packaging, and Investment Mobilization External CDA / BCRM Two RFPs (SE industrial park and SE aerodrome) Two RFQs (Supply, delivery and installation of SE aerodrome lights and full assessment of Boschberg tourism Hub) Virtual 28 th March High Finalization of RFP for operationalization of SE mixed-use industrial park,aerodrome, full assessment of Boschberg tourism hub and First draft of supply delivery and installation of lights in SE aerodrome.
+External IHPL Export to China Physical 27 th March Medium Follow-up meeting and advice on the way forward Project Scoping, Packaging, and Investment Mobilization External CDA / BCRM TwoRFPs(SEindustrialparkandSEaerodrome)TwoRFQs(Supply, deliveryandinstallation ofSEaerodromelightsandfullassessmentBoschbergtourismHub) Virtual 28 th March High Finalization of RFP for operationalization of SE mixed- use industrial park,aerodrome, full assessment of Boschberg tourism hub and First draft of supply delivery and installation of lights in SE aerodrome.
 Investment Mobilization External ECDC PublicEntity Collaboration Coordination of Agencies to work toward common goals set in thePGDS Physical meeting 30 th March High The aim of the meetingwas to establish a forum for CEOs of all entities in the province to collaborate to ensure more coordinatedeconomic growth and development.

-Project Scoping, Packaging, and Investment Mobilization External Else BarnardMohair Carpets manufacturer LED support Physical meeting 30 th March Low Briefing of the local business opportunity that exist for expansion into Alicedale.
+0 / Project Scoping, Packaging, and Investment Mobilization External Else BarnardMohair Carpets manufacturer LED support Physical meeting 30 th March Low Briefing of the local business opportunity that exist for expansion into Alicedale.
 Project Governance External BCRM IGR / IDP Session with stakeholders and sector departments Physical meeting 31 st March High CDA was invited to present its various projects based on the signed agreement withBCRM to the stakeholders.
 It was well, received and support for same was committed.
 Project Initiation External ECDC Potential project funding from ECDC and other DFIs Physical Meeting - ECDC Office in PE 11 th April High Meeting with ECDC on their invitation to present current CDA projects for potential funding.
 Project Scoping, Packaging, and Investment Mobilization External ECDC Eastern Cape Investor Networking Session Virtual Meeting 12 th April Low ECDC facilitated a session with Embassies and other Private Investors.
 The aim was for participating government entities and institutions and / or Embassies to find an investment match.
 Project Scoping, Packaging, and Investment Mobilization External Prospective service providers.
 Appointment of service provider to do a full assessment, evaluation, and costing of the Boschberg Tourism Hub.
 Physical meeting 13 th April High 15 Companies attended the session at the Boschberg Tourism Hub.
 Project Scoping, Packaging, and Investment Mobilization External BASI IT SMME support for partnership and strategic session Online meeting 18 th April Medium Follow up meeting to discuss the partnership.